eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 **1_classyfire_(SVM_models).R**: Using a training dataset, this script creates the machine learning models used to predict the response to DMARD treatment in rheumatoid arthritis patient.
 The script works with the package **classyfire** that uses support vector machine and bootstrapping for the model creation.
 It also uses the a test cohort to validate the models and estimate the MCC value.

 **2_randomForest_(RF_models).R**: Using a training dataset, this script creates the machine learning models used to predict the response to DMARD treatment in rheumatoid arthritis patient.
 The script works with the package **randomForest** that uses random forests and bootstrapping for the model creation.
 Besides that, estimate the **importance** of each lipid mediator in the improvement of the model's accuracy.
-Finally, it also uses the test cohort to validate the models and estimate the area under the receiver operating characteristic curves (AUC) and MCC value.
+Finally, it also uses the test cohort to evaluate the models and estimate the area under the receiver operating characteristic curves (AUC).

 **3_DGE_analysis_(Edge_R).R**: Using RNA-seq raw read counts, this scripts performs differential gene expression analysis using the package **Edge R**, that uses the quasi-likelihood method to identify differences in the expression levels of specific genes between the DMARD responder and Non Responder rheumatoid arthritis patients.
 It also creates violin plots as a way to visualize the different gene expression levels.